samirasilva/Paper_JSS/README.md

 ```
 bash Random_Approach/Random_Scripts/script_baseline_jss.sh Random_Approach/Output_Files/1_Test_Patients 1 'execution_time' 'number_of_executions'
 ```
-To compare PASTA to Random, the `execution_time` should be equal to the number of patients in PASTA x execution time in PASTA (e.g., 278x30=8340 seconds).
+To compare Random to PASTA, the `execution_time` of Random should be equal to the number of patients in PASTA x execution time in PASTA (e.g., 278x30=8340 seconds).
 `number_of_executions` is the number of times that Random should be run (e.g., 10 times).

 3. To parse the log files, collect Sensor Readings and BSN Outcomes, and compute the Expected Outcome, type:
 ```
-bash  Random_Approach/Random_Scripts/read_all_output.sh 1 'number_of_executions'
+python Random_Approach/Random_Scripts/read_all_output.py 1 'number_of_executions'
 ```

 ### **Outcome Files**: